Eric Johns- Yan Li 衍力; W. Wales March 2016

 The hermits, who lived nearby, were surprised I had not been seen for a while; so they came to the Lion Hut to wish me a Happy New Year.
 When they arrived, they noticed tiger paw prints in the snow.

-The 22nd Oct, 2015.
+The climb up, 22nd Oct, 2015.

 That morning, some of Master Wu Xuan’s students drove a small group of us in three cars, to a small mountain hamlet.
 There we parked & then crossing a stream started on our way up, it was quite steep at first, then soon became an actual climb over boulders.
 In my excitement, I pushed ahead of the others & it wasn’t long before I met Master Benxu 本旭, one of the the two resident monks, on his way down, he curious to know where i was going.
 As we exchanged greetings the others caught up introduced them self’s & we all took photos.
 Again in the excitement of realizing my long held dream I rushed ahead of the others quite oblivious to any danger.